d-w-moore/irods-dev-orientation/git-usage.md

 ---
 <A name="pointers"> </A>

+### Setup for projects on which you don't have GitHub `push` access

-You can add your own fork of another project on GitHub, say [iRODS](http://github.com/irods/irods), and after cloning your fork locally on your machine for development / debugging purposes, add the upstream repo (the source for the fork) for pull requests.
+You can add your own fork of another project on GitHub, say [iRODS](http://github.com/irods/irods), and after cloning your fork locally on your machine for development / debugging purposes, add the aforementioned upstream repo to your `git` config for pull requests.

-Changes you make to your own fork can be synced with upstream (using `git pull --rebase`), then formalized into a pull request to the maintainer(s) of the upstream repo.
+(That is, you'll make changes to your own fork of the project and those can be synced with upstream using `git pull --rebase`, and then formalized into a pull request to the maintainer(s) of the upstream repo.)

 The configuration changes for your local repo directory can be made using instructions from here:

 [Configuring a remote for a fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/)

 *Note also:*

-- `git rebase -i` can (should!) be used to squash a number of changes along a branch before rebasing / pushing / cherry-picking
-- feature branches are cheap to create and can simplify the process of merging (oh-oh, faux pas - we like to rebase here as a rule, rather than doing raw merges! :) )
+- feature branches are cheap to create and can simplify the process of merging with the work of other collaborators (oh-oh, faux pas - we like to rebase here as a rule, rather than doing raw merges! :) )

+- `git rebase -i` can (should, if the trail of commits is too long or "a different story needs to be told") be used to squash a number of changes along a branch before rebasing or cherry-picking your work onto `master` or some other main branch.